runcycles/cycles-protocol/README.md

 ## Core guarantees

-1. **Atomic reservation** — budget is locked across all scopes in a single step; no partial locks.
+1. **Atomic reservation** — budget is locked across all affected scopes in one step; no partial locks.
-2. **Idempotent commit & release** — safe to retry on network errors; no double-charge.
+2. **Concurrency-safe enforcement** — shared budgets cannot be oversubscribed by simultaneous reserve operations.
+3. **Idempotent commit and release** — retries are safe; the same action cannot settle twice.
-3. **No unaccounted spend** — the ledger always reflects reality: `remaining = allocated - spent - reserved - debt`.
+4. **No unaccounted spend** — the ledger remains internally consistent: `remaining = allocated - spent - reserved - debt`.

+## Design boundaries

+Cycles does not proxy downstream requests, execute tools, price provider calls for you, or manage budget funding in v0.
+It governs reservation and settlement of economic exposure around those systems.

 ---